ctools/ctools/doc/source/user_manual/getting_started/quickstart.rst

   $ ctobssim chatter=4

 ``chatter`` can vary between 0 and 4, 0 providing no information while 4
-provides the most detailed information.
-You may also copy the log file information to the console using
+provides the most detailed information. **By default, all ctools have a chatter level of 2.**

+You may also duplicate the log file information into the console by setting the hidden ``debug`` parameter to yes:

 .. code-block:: bash

   $ ctobssim debug=yes

 .. _sec_binning_cta:

 Binning CTA data
 ~~~~~~~~~~~~~~~~

-As next analysis step you will bin the data in a counts cube using the
+As next analysis step you will bin the data in a counts cube using
-executable ctbin.
+:ref:`ctbin`.
 A counts cube is a 3 dimensional data cube, spanned by
 Right Ascension (or Galactic longitude), Declination (or Galactic latitude),
-and the logarithm (base 10) of energy.
+and energy (typically logarithmically spaced, but this is under user
+control).

-ctbin is executed by typing:
+:ref:`ctbin` is executed by typing:

 .. code-block:: bash

   $ ctbin
-  Input event list or observation definition file [events.fits]
+  Event list or observation definition file [events.fits]
   First coordinate of image center in degrees (RA or galactic l) [83.63]
   Second coordinate of image center in degrees (DEC or galactic b) [22.01]
   Projection method e.g. AIT|AZP|CAR|MER|STG|TAN (AIT|AZP|CAR|MER|STG|TAN) [CAR]